jagmohaniiit/LatentCompositionCode/README.md

 3) Execute generateGMAPMetric to generate GMAP (Multiple Probe Attempts), GMAP (Multiple FRS and Multiple Probe Attempts) and GMAP.
 The regions are according to the paper (https://ieeexplore.ieee.org/document/10078862).

+To get the dataset corresponding to this paper, please contact Prof. Raghavendra Ramachandra (raghavendra.ramachandra@ntnu.no) using your official email-id.